-Do you enjoy knitting, crocheting or quilting or would you like to learn?
+Do you enjoy knitting or crocheting or would you like to learn?
 We need you in our prayer shawl group.
-The group is also making baby blankets.
-We meet the second and fourth Thursday of every month at 3:00 p.m. in Room 144 to knit, crochet, quilt and share together.
-Prayer shawls are given to those in hospital and those in need of special care as a reminder that others care and are praying for them.
+The group is also making baby blankets and scarves.
+We meet the second and fourth Thursday of every month (from Sep.
+10, 2019 to May 28, 2020) at 3:00 p.m. in Room 144 to knit, crochet, and share together.
+Meetings will Prayer shawls are given to those in hospital and those in need of special care as a reminder that others care and are praying for them.

-If you know of someone you think may appreciate a prayer shawl/baby blanket or just want information, contact Lois Hildebrand at 410.465.0756 or email@example.com.
+If you know of someone you think may appreciate a prayer shawl/baby blanket or just want information, contact email@example.com or call 410.465.0756.

 We are very grateful for the many donations of yarn we have received for our projects.
 They are always welcome.